- Top 5 Whole House Generators – Our Reviews

-The highest quality generators can of course be pricey.
+The highest quality generators can be pricey.
 The more power you need, the more you’re going to pay up front.
-Then there’s fuel costs.
+Then there are fuel costs.
 The more power you use, and the longer runtime the generator needs to provide it, the more fuel you need.
 The type of fuel a particular unit uses, and how expensive it is or difficult to get in your area, should be considered when shopping for a whole house unit.
-Fuel levels will have to be checked, unless you want to be scrambling for fuel every time the weatherman predicts a storm.
+Fuel levels will have to be checked unless you want to be scrambling for fuel every time the weatherman predicts a storm.
 Some units might also require a certain amount of fuel pressure, so be sure your hardware or local utility can deliver.

 There’s also a noise factor.
 Even a portable generator can run at a constant 80 decibels – about the sound of a loud lawn mower, and running continuously.
 A whole house unit is generally more efficient and more insulated.
-But noise level is something to consider, so be sure to take a look at the manufacturer ratings and consumer reviews for each prospective unit to give you some idea, balanced against any options for enclosures, insulation, or sound-proofing.
+But the noise level is something to consider, so be sure to take a look at the manufacturer ratings and consumer reviews for each prospective unit to give you some idea, balanced against any options for enclosures, insulation, or sound-proofing.
 Many models are given a rating of 62 decibels, but that is often the noise level measured at 25 feet away.
-The closer the generator is to your living area, the lower level of noise you’ll be looking for.
-The only true silent sources of power are the solar systems but then – they are not powerful enough to act as emergency whole house energy supplies.
+The closer the generator is to your living area, the lower the level of noise you’ll be looking for.
+The only true noiseless sources of power are the solar systems but then – they are definitely not powerful enough to act as emergency whole house energy supplies.

-As a home generator is a permanent addition to your home, and will generally contribute to its value, you may also run into red tape such as building permits and property tax.
+As a home generator is a permanent addition to your home, and will generally contribute to its value, you may also run into red tapes such as building permits and property tax.
 There are also safety inspections and code requirements.
 Sometimes the retailer or installer will handle these things, but it pays to be sure up front, so you don’t get slapped with a fine or citation for non-permitted improvements.